 In my work, I have very often encountered problems with scaling the application.
 When the load increases, you need to up the right number of containers to handle it.
 We must do it quickly with one command and not by calling another „docker run”.
 Thanks to this action savings appear.

 The number of deployments based on Docker that we can have in our companies makes it necessary to manage a container farm.
-Without the right tools, resources can’t be controlled effectively.
+Nothing can be done without the right tools when developing custom software services.
 Additionally, it is necessary to keep the configuration in a place that can be shared to easily restore the services.
 So here we have a concept of orchestration.

 The phenomenon of containerization is not so new, but the orchestration relatively is.
 If we already decided to put our software into Docker, then in order not to be a victim of our success, sooner or later, we will have to choose a solution that will provide us a stability when scaling up the project.
 It is worth to know the concept even if we do not plan to increase the size of the stack beyond one frontend container and one backend container.